-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York

-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York and New Jersey
+At least 43 dead as Ida wreaks unprecedented flooding across New York and New Jersey

 Deaths include a two-year-old boy and a number of people who became trapped in flooded basements